-In addition to this outdoor experience, candlelight tours will be offered through the eight rooms of the Manor House, each room with a live specially decorated by theme and color with natural flora and greenery inspired by the Foys’ Colonial through Victorian family history – with a few contemporary flourishes to echo the family’s four centuries in coastal North Carolina.
+In addition to this outdoor experience, Candlelight Tours will be offered through the eight rooms of the Manor House, each room with a live specially decorated by theme and color Christmas tree, including natural flora and greenery inspired by the Foys’ Colonial through Victorian family history – with a few contemporary flourishes to echo the family’s four centuries in coastal North Carolina.

 Advanced tickets are required for candlelight tours.

 Don’t forget to shop local at the Christmas Arts, Crafts & Gift Show — a two-day shopping experience featuring local arts and crafts vendors.
 Get in the Christmas spirit by meeting Mr. & Mrs. Claus, finding that something special for the stockings, home and hearth.
 See below for more information.

 All proceeds benefit historic Poplar Grove, a non-profit 501(c)3 since 1996.

 Poplar Grove Foundation, Inc. is dedicated to conservation, education, and preservation.